Efficient Monte Carlo for high excursions of Gaussian random fields: A FPRAS for H older continuous Gaussian fields A FPRAS for Holder continuous Gaussian fields

+for some constant $\kappa$.
+Therefore, the second moment in~(\ref{variance-moment}) is infinity as long as $d\geq2$.
+This example suggests that the construction of the change of measure needs to be modified slightly.

-Elementary extreme value theory considerations for the maximum of finitely many Gaussian random variables, and their analogues for continuous fields, give that the overshoot of $f$ over a given level $b$ will be of order $\Theta(1/b)$.
-Thus, in order to keep $\tau_{b}$ reasonably close to the excursion set we shall also consider the possibility of an undershoot of size $\Theta\left( 1/b\right) $ right at $\tau_{b}$.
-As we shall see, this relaxation will allow us to prevent the variance in \eqref{variance-moment} becoming infinite.
-Thus, instead of (\ref{cont1}), we shall consider $\tau_{b-a/b}$ with density
+Extreme value theory considerations similar to those explained in the previous paragraph give that the overshoot of $f$ over a given level $b$ will be of order $\Theta(1/b)$.
+Thus, in order to keep $\tau_{b}$ reasonably close to the excursion set, we shall also consider the possibility of an undershoot of size $\Theta( 1/b) $ right at $\tau_{b}$.
+As we shall see, this relaxation will allow us to prevent the variance in~(\ref{variance-moment}) becoming infinite.
+Thus, instead of~(\ref{cont1}), we shall consider $\tau_{b-a/b}$ with density

 for some $a>0$.
 To ease on later notation, write